 5-way SOS locksets are designed to ensure clinical staff can always gain room access – giving peace of mind and keeping service users safer.

 Because of the vital access that locksets provide, selecting the right lockset, lock option, and handle and backplate for your project is critical.
-That's why we've created our lockset builder to guide you through the selection in four simple steps.
+That's why we've created our lockset builder.

 You’ve made us the market leader in anti-barricade locksets.
 Tried, tested and proven, they offer complete lock override, giving you peace of mind and keeping service users safer.